In today’s online world, you can buy everything from shoes to mattresses to SUVs over the internet, would you buy kitchen cabinets online?

 - Wade through a large number of atypical or old-fashioned styles and finishes

-Your designer is critical to your project’s success.
+Your kitchen designer is critical to your project’s success.
 He or she is entrusted with making sure that your wants, needs, and ideas are accurately translated into your unique remodeling plans.

 How do you ensure that you get a professional and passionate designer?
 If you don’t have a personal connection or word-of-mouth referral, there’s a basic reason why you’re more likely to have a good experience working with a kitchen designer over the internet than at the store.